 Poori is the most favorite food for all Indians young or old.
 For children it can be packed for lunch or served when they return home after school.
-Here you can check the recipes for regular poori, cheese poori & palak poori.
+Here you can find the recipes for poori, cheese poori & palak poori.

 First let us look into the recipe for regular poori:

 Cooking Time : 20 min

 - Whole wheat flour – 1 and 1/2 cup (300 g)

 - Water – 1/2 cup (100 ml)